echen102/fr_election_2022/README.md

 # Data Usage Agreement / How to Cite

 8/18/23 Note: Arxiv Author list has not been updated to reflect the most up to date list.
+Please use the author list in this readme for citation purposes.

 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
 By using this dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), and cite the following manuscript: